What type of business insurance do I need? From legal requirements to optional extras

 How do I know if I need business insurance?

-If you run a local coffee shop or you sell goods in a shop, you’ll need business insurance.
+If you run a local coffee shop or you sell goods in a shop, you’ll need coffee shop business insurance.
 Say you accidentally spill a hot drink on a customer's lap or a member of the public trips on an exposed wire on your premises — a lack of insurance could mean you end up paying hefty fees out of your own pocket.

 “But what if I’m running a side business?” we hear you ask.
 Yes, you’ll still want to have business insurance in place to make sure you’re properly covered should the unexpected happen.